bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 * `bevy_dylib` by `@KDecay`
 * `bevy_internal` by `@sheepyhead`

-There have been a huge number of [other doc improvements](https://github.com/bevyengine/bevy/pulls?q=is%3Apr+is%3Aclosed+label%3AC-Docs) over this time period as well, including the addition of many helpful [doc tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html).
+There have been [many other doc improvements](https://github.com/bevyengine/bevy/pulls?q=is%3Apr+is%3Aclosed+label%3AC-Docs) over this time period as well, including the addition of many helpful [doc tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html), and our bar for docs in new code continues to rise.
-A huge thanks to all of the contributors and reviewers who have helped make Bevy's docs better.
+A huge thanks to everyone making Bevy's docs better.

+### New contributors

+If you're [interested in contributing](https://github.com/bevyengine/bevy/blob/main/CONTRIBUTING.md), the docs team is always ready to help new contributors get their first Bevy PR merged ASAP.
+There have been a _ton_ of new contributors who've helped out with docs, either as a writer or a reviewer.
+If this is you: thanks!

+### Better examples

 For many people, the best way to learn a tool is to see it in action.
 We've been steadily polishing our [examples](https://github.com/bevyengine/bevy/tree/latest/examples):